 A Closer Look at the Best Class A RVs

 Ready?
 Let’s dive into each one of our top picks, why we liked them, and some watch-outs.

 Newmar Dutch Star

 The Newmar Dutch Star provides a luxurious experience for couples who want to escape for that weekend getaway or adventure full-time RV life.
 The vehicle is backed by keyless entry and a smart technology touchpad for complete control and monitoring.
 The Cummins generator that comes included is an absolute beast as well and won’t let you down.

 Couples can relax outside, thanks to the power side awning, which provides extra shade and cooling.
 If you want to get romantic for a movie night, you can enjoy the optional entertainment center.

 Newmar’s most significant improvement comes on the inside of the vehicle in the living room.
-The upgraded ceiling and retractable LED television provide the ultimate lounging experience.
+The upgraded ceiling and retractable LED television to provide the ultimate lounging experience.
 Included with a soundbar and Blu-ray player, you can enjoy the perfect night in with your loved one.
-The comfortable furniture, heated tile floors, and heightened bathroom ceilings make this the ultimate RV experience.
+The comfortable furniture, heated tile flooring, and heightened bathroom ceilings make this the ultimate RV experience.

 - Heated floors are the perfect solution for the colder months

 - Entertainment center adds extra value for outdoor enjoyment